 8. Carl Sandburg Home National Historic Site

-Carl Sandburg Home National Historic Site was home to late poet Carl Sandburg.
+Carl Sandburg Home National Historic Site was the home to late poet Carl Sandburg.
 You can visit the beautiful home that he lived in along with his family.
-It’s a stark contrast to the sprawling Biltmore Estate that Asheville is famous for.
+It’s a stark contrast to the sprawling Biltmore Estate, Asheville’s number one tourist attraction.
 Along with the home, you can tour the farm area that includes goats and take a few beautiful hikes along the property lines.

 9. Apple Farms in Hendersonville